-How often do you hear the phrase “get through the holidays” during the months of November and December?
-“If I can just get through the holidays, then I think things will calm down…” “I’m trying to get through the holidays in one piece!”
+How often do you hear the phrase “get through the holidays” during November and December?
+“If I can just get through the holidays, then I think things will calm down….”
+“I’m trying to get through the holidays in one piece!”
 “I’ve got so many things on my plate right now; all I can focus on is just getting through the holidays.”

 Set.
 Better.
 Boundaries!
-Remember: because of the demands that come along with the holiday season, it’s actually the best time of year to make your boundaries stronger, not to let them down or decide to hold off on them for “later.”
+Remember: because of the demands that come along with the holiday season, it’s actually the best time of year to make your boundaries stronger.
+It’s not the time to let them down or decide to hold off on them for “later.”

 1. Don’t totally abandon your routines.